 I believe that this is not the first article you are reading on this subject.
 Anyway, before I start I should mention that false signals are part of trading, which you surely know.
-Sometimes you watch important support or resistance and eventually you spot a breakout.
+Sometimes you watch an important support or resistance zone and eventually you see a breakout.
 You react by taking a position but, all of a sudden, the market turns.
 So, you close your position and continue to wait.
-The market toys with you and sometimes when you are on an important line pushes you out.
+The market toys with you and sometimes pushes you out.

 Note: This article is more detailed than usual and, compared to our standard articles, somewhat longer.
 However, I believe that it will be to your profit.
 So, let’s start on how to minimize losses caused by false breakouts.